peacetheboy/POWER-BI-business-Intelligence-/README.md

   - Document how to use the report in the README.md.
   - Create a reference list of sites and resources used for the project.

-## Getting Started
+## Process followed creating this project

 To get started with this project, follow these steps:

-1. Clone the GitHub repository.
+1. create and clone the GitHub repository.
-2. Install Power BI Desktop if you haven't already.
+2. Install Power BI Desktop and sign in with your organizational account to access everything.
-3. Access the required data sources.
+3. Get the excel Data provided.
+4. Clean the provided Data and check for any Typing error and remove null rows.
-4. Start building the Power BI report.
+5. Start building the Power BI report.

-## Usage

-This section should explain how to use the Power BI report.
-Provide any specific instructions for stakeholders.
+6. Add pages, High Level Overview, Order Monitoring, Product monitoring and customer Monitoring
+7. Add filters for all pages
+8. Create live connection and publish

+## How to use this report?

+1. To use this Power BI report, one must navigate to the high level overview to get the summary of the data collected
+2. On the high level metrics, make use of filters to view data
+3. Next, Navigate to the Order Monitoring page to see the detailed information about orders, number of customers and quantity available
+4. navigate to the product monitoring page to monitor all the products available, you can filter this by category to check the number of products per category
+5. lastly, the customer monitoring page will show a table of all customers and their details such as order id, delivery address and phone numbers

 ## References